Great crested grebe: Breeding

 Young grebes are capable of swimming and diving almost at hatching.
 The adults teach these skills to their young by carrying them on their back and diving, leaving the chicks to float on the surface; they then re-emerge a few feet away so that the chicks may swim back onto them.

 Feeding

 The great crested grebe feeds mainly on fish, but also small crustaceans, insects, small frogs and newts.

 Relationship to humans

 This species was hunted almost to extinction in the United Kingdom in the 19th century for its head plumes, which were used to decorate ladies' hats and garments.
 The Royal Society for the Protection of Birds was set up to help protect this species, which is again a common sight.

-The great crested grebe and its behaviour was the subject of one of the landmark publications in avian ethology: Julian Huxley's 1914 paper on The Courtship‐habits of the Great Crested Grebe (Podiceps cristatus).
+The great crested grebe and its behaviour was the subject of one of the landmark publications in avian ethology, Julian Huxley's 1914 paper on "The Courtship‐habits of the Great Crested Grebe (Podiceps cristatus)".

+Conservation efforts have been taking place on New Zealand's Lake Wānaka since 2013.

+In November 2023, the comedian John Oliver highlighted New Zealand's Bird of the Year campaign in a Last Week Tonight episode and declared himself the "campaign manager" for the bird, which is also known in New Zealand by its Māori name pūteketeke.
+The bird was announced as the winner of the competition with the alliteration "Pūteketeke pandemonium prevails".